 of a tungsten wire in burning acetylene.
 STEEL WOOL WHISKERS

-MAKE POWERFUL AIR-THREADS
+MAKE POWERFUL AIR-FLOWS.

 - I connected a microamp meter in series with the plate.
 It indicated